• SPORTS

 Really though, one of the few experiences I’ve had that I can say is life changing.
 How I interact with people, how I see things, all changed because of not only this class, but the people as well.
 It’s hard to make friends when you become an adult, but Scouting helps makes that a little easier.

 Do yourself a favor.
 If you are in Scouts, sign up for Wood Badge.
-If you aren’t in Scouts, sign up for someething similar.
+If you aren’t in Scouts, sign up for something similar.
 You, and those you interact with, will be glad you did.

 tags: quote, question, grow, try new things, woodbadge, evolve, leadership, learn, personal, self-reflection, career, opportunity, do your part, comfort zone, scouting, plc, camping, change